bcgsc/rAMPage/README.md

 ## Description

-rAMPage is a _de novo_ anti-microbial peptide (AMP) discovery pipeline that takes in bulk RNA-seq reads and outputs a FASTA file of annotated, confident, short, and charged putative AMPs.
+rAMPage is an _in silico_ anti-microbial peptide (AMP) discovery pipeline that takes in bulk RNA-seq reads and outputs a FASTA file of annotated, confident, short, and charged putative AMPs.

 ## Quick Links